tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    or placed in sets.

-   The purpose of Filename objects is for easier conversion of raw string filename paths to unicode, and to make it easier to detect filenames which point to the same file on disk.
+   The purpose of Filename objects is for easier conversion of raw string filename paths to Unicode, and to make it easier to detect filenames which point to the same file on disk.